 I am also wondering about the side edges.
 Will the player find invisible walls to prevent them going east or west?

-i did not even think of it like that, i was just posting to see what ideas people may have had for lighting.@Obipandawan In that case, it might be better to post a WIP of your lighting (with perhaps a screen shot in game to give a fuller idea) because it is very difficult to guage a lighting effect 'in theory'.
+@Obipandawan In that case, it might be better to post a WIP of your lighting (with perhaps a screen shot in game to give a fuller idea) because it is very difficult to guage a lighting effect 'in theory'.
 It would also have saved me a lot of time posting about stuff that won't be seen.